senli1073/senli1073.github.io/contents/home.md

-He/She is currently pursuing the PhD degree in computer science, advised by professor Name, at School of Computer Science and Technology, China University of Mining and Technology.
+He is currently pursuing a Master's Degree in computer science, at School of Computer Science and Technology, China University of Mining and Technology.

 &emsp;
 #### Email